TYRE ADVICE FROM THE EXPERTS

 6. Tyre pressure

-The correct tyre pressure means that tyres wear properly, and help your driving experience to be more comfortable, clean and safe.
-Every year in Europe 55.6 million tyres are lost through being incorrectly inflated.
+The correct tyre pressure means that tyres wear properly, improve the life of the tyre, help with your vehicles fuel consumption and help your driving experience to be more comfortable, clean and safe.

 7. Tyres to suit the season